smtd-pat/tech-suite-manual/edit-rooms.md

 The Edit Rooms are essentially more advanced versions of the MTL stations.
 They can be used for recording, mixing, mastering, and more!

 Each Edit Room has a different set of studio monitor speakers so you can listen to your work using real reference speakers.
 The two different models of speakers allows you compare and contrast on different setups.
-Instead of the red Scarlett audio interface, the Edit Rooms are equipped with a larger MOTU 8M.
+Instead of the red Scarlett audio interface, the Edit Rooms are equipped with a larger Audient EVO 16.
 Each Edit Room has a dynamic and condenser microphone.

 For more advanced users, the Edit Rooms computers connected to the [Dante][dante] network and the Tech Suite [video switcher][video-switcher].
 Both rooms also have an [AV panel][av-panels].
 This means they can be used as isolation booths in conjunction with the [Control Room][control-room].
 The can be used as remote mixing/recording/control stations for performances in [Davis][davis], Hankinson, Watkins, and MacIntosh.
-Reach out on [Slack][slack] or submit a [Helpdesk Ticket][helpdesk] for assistance on setting up these advanced configurations.
+Submit a [Helpdesk Ticket][helpdesk] for assistance on setting up these advanced configurations.

 <!-- TODO: More Images -->